Jeremy Spiegel M.D.

-Jeremy Spiegel, M.D. is a psychiatrist and medical director of Casco Bay Medical, with offices in Greater Boston, Massachusetts, and Portland, Maine.
-Dr. Spiegel appeared recently in multiple episodes of National Geographic Channel's Taboo and will feature as an on-camera interventionist in the forthcoming pilot episode of reality-type program, Hardcore Hobbies slated to air on National Geographic Channel on Monday June 24th at 10 PM.
+Jeremy Spiegel, M.D. practices addiction medicine, is a psychiatrist, and medical director of Casco Bay Medical, with offices in Portland, Maine, and in Boston's North Shore in Danvers, Massachusetts.
+Dr. Spiegel appeared in multiple episodes of National Geographic Channel's Taboo and featured as an on-camera interventionist in a reality-type program, Hardcore Hobbies which aired in prime time on National Geographic Channel.
 His book, Art Healing: Visual Art for Emotional Insight and Well-Being, was the winner in the category Art of The USA "Best Books 2011" Awards, sponsored by USA Book News.
 His first book, The Mindful Medical Student: A Psychiatrist’s Guide to Staying Who You Are While Becoming Who You Want to Be (Dartmouth College Press, 2009), with a foreword by noted author and surgeon Dr. Bernie Siegel, was praised in a book review in the Journal of the American Medical Association (November 2009) and was translated into Dutch, under the title Mindfulness voor de jonge arts: Blijven wie je bent terwijl je wordt wie je wilt zijn.

-Dr. Spiegel is a regular co-host on a popular radio program in New York City, “The Positive Mind with Armand DiMele”(99.5 FM - WBAI), where he discusses a wide range of topics such as obsessive-compulsive disorder, mid-life transitions, viewing art as therapy, opiate addiction in the elderly, and body-dysmorphic disorder, and a member of the staff at the DiMele Center for Psychotherapy in Manhattan.
+Dr. Spiegel was at one time a regular co-host on a popular radio program in New York City, “The Positive Mind with Armand DiMele”(99.5 FM - WBAI), where he discussed a wide range of topics such as obsessive-compulsive disorder, mid-life transitions, viewing art as therapy, opioid addiction in the elderly, and body dysmorphic disorder, also a member of the staff at the DiMele Center for Psychotherapy in Manhattan.

 Dr. Spiegel graduated magna cum laude from Princeton University with a concentration in art and archaeology, having received both the Irma S. Seitz and Grace May Tilton prizes for his senior thesis, “Playing with Chance: Structure and Chaos in Twentieth-Century Art.”
 He went on to receive his medical degree from Dartmouth Medical School, where he was honored for excellence in clinical psychiatry.